mglasder/lexperto/master-schema.md

 ## Key Principles and Updates

-- **Core Goal**: Generate a master schema from the individual annotated input schema.
+- **Core Goal**: Generate a master schema from the individual annotated input schemas.

 - **Formulation Reuse**: For many paragraphs, the language is highly formalized and should be reused verbatim or with minimal changes.
 Each paragraph template in the master schema must reference its source paragraphs, so that the exact formulations can be looked up and reused in draft generation.
 - **Title/Description Abstraction**: The master schema's `title` and `description` fields are generic and abstract, but if paragraphs are nearly identical across decisions, these fields can be reused as-is.
 Otherwise, they should be abstracted to capture the general legal function of the paragraph.